cu-swe4s-fall-2023/assignment-2-python-refresher-TylerAmos5/README.md

 ![Somalia Fires](/output/Somalia.png)
 ### Interpretation
 This data suggests that there are more forest fires in developed countries compared to underdeveloped countries.
-However, there are many limitations to this study, such as a lack of consideration of climate and country size.
+However, there are many limitations to this study, such as a lack of consideration of climate and population/country size.

 ## Methods
 1) Read in data